Serious-senpai/lite-shell/README.md

 ```
 The `context.args` attribute is a [vector](https://cplusplus.com/reference/vector/vector/) of 3 elements which contains the command positional arguments (e.g. `add`, `4` and `5`).
 Then, we use `std::stoll` to convert them to 2 `long long` values - `first` and `second`.
 Finally, we print `first + second` to stdout before returning `0` to indicate that the command succeeded.

-You can now build the shell again and test to see that the command worked as expected.
+You can now build the shell again and test to see that the command works as expected.